finos/FDC3/docs/api/ref/DesktopAgent.md

 If the resolution fails, the promise will return an `Error` with a string from the [`ResolveError`](Errors#resolveerror) enumeration.

 Result types may be a type name, the string `"channel"` (which indicates that the app will return a channel) or a string indicating a channel that returns a specific type, e.g. `"channel<fdc3,instrument>"`.
-If intent resolution to an app returning a channel is requested, the Desktop Agent MUST include both apps that are registered as returning a channel and those registered as returning a channel with a specific type in the response.
+If intent resolution to an app returning a channel is requested, the desktop agent MUST include both apps that are registered as returning a channel and those registered as returning a channel with a specific type in the response.

 #### Examples